odea-project/qAlgorithms/report/discussion_tests.md

 detection.
 Here, it is necessary to establish concrete decision parameters for when to consider such a measurement an outlier.

+All process parameters were taken as means.
+This is probably not the best possible approach to characterise the general structure of a dataset, since it ignores the way these parameters exist in relation to the three dimensions mz, RT and intensity.
+The development of a relational model mapping these to the selected process variables and offering a more precise comparison between datasets was out of scope for the present work.
+[@todo] studies with a modeling approach?

 # Planned Expansions to qAlgorithms
-Data visualisation is currently (19.08.2024) not implemented for qAlgorithms.
+Data visualisation is currently (04.10.2024) not implemented for qAlgorithms.
 Furthermore, it does not have an internal representation of measurement series.
 This results in the user having to invest additional time to create such control charts and manually select which files to include.